artemkv/artemkv.github.io/tcpip.md

 - Info:
     - *Echo and Echo Reply Message* - ping
     - *Traceroute Message* - traceroute.
 Each router that sees that option while the test message is conducted along the route responds back to the original source with an ICMP Traceroute message.
-- You could send multiple messages pogressivly increasing TTL from 1 to N, but that is not reliable
+- You could send multiple messages progressivly increasing TTL from 1 to N, but that is not reliable

 ### TCP (Transmission Control Protocol)